 Ketcham was a two-year letterwinner at Arkansas in 1986 and 1987.
 He helped the Razorbacks reach the NCAA Championships in both of his seasons on the team.
 The Ottumwa, Iowa, native and his wife, Kathy, have two children, Kelsey and Michael.

-Suzanne brings a broad set of experiences to the Athletics Department.
-She has spent the past 22 years in the greater Phoenix area working in the public and private sector where she was involved with fund development, grant writing, event planning, operations management, program development and public relations.
+Prior to joining Arizona Athletics, Suzanne spent 22 years in the Phoenix area working in both public and private sectors.
+Suzanne has extensive experience in fund development, grant writing, event planning, operations management, program development, and public relations.

-Suzanne is a native of Arizona and a graduate of the University of Arizona.
-Suzanne and her husband Tom (also a UA graduate), have three children; Jack, Megan and Owen.
+Suzanne is an Arizona native and a University of Arizona graduate.
+She enjoys volunteering her time and serves on the Missions Council at her church and as the Operations Advisor for Kappa Alpha Theta.
+Suzanne and her husband Tom (also a UA grad) have three children; Jack, Megan, and Owen.